tamaragerber/NEGIS_traveltime_analysis/README.md

 	- **CP_raw.mat** contains the raw data of picked reflections
 	- **CP.mat** is contains the processed data, including the calculated horizontal anisotropy.

-Note that you'll need to adjust the corresponding paths where marked with ****
+Note that you'll need to adjust the lines marked with ***** in the scripts with the corresponding path to the data files.

 ## Script overview